New Mexico governor says tax cuts could hurt schools, police

 The Legislature anticipates a $3.6 billion surplus in state income for the coming fiscal year in excess of current spending obligations.
 Most of the surplus is linked to surging oil production in the southeast region of the state — income that can fluctuate wildly over time with shifts in global energy prices.

-Tax changes recently endorsed by the state House, Senate or both chambers include $500 individual cash rebates, refundable child tax credits of up to $600 per child, $155 million in reduced taxation on person income, and a reduction in tax rates on sales and business transactions.
+Tax changes recently endorsed by the state House, Senate or both chambers include $500 individual cash rebates, expanded incentives for film production in rural areas, refundable child tax credits of up to $600 per child, and a reduction in tax rates on sales and business transactions.

-Legislators have have endorsed limited tax increases on investment income, alcohol sales and tobacco products.
+Legislators have endorsed limited tax increases on capital gains, alcohol sales and tobacco products.

-The House and Senate appointed a conference committee Thursday to reach a compromise on competing taxation proposals.
+A conference committee of six legislators met Thursday to reach a compromise on competing taxation proposals.

+"It's too big, the package we came up with," Democratic state Senate Majority Leader Peter Wirth said.

 Annual state general fund spending would increase by 14%, or nearly $1.2 billion, to $9.6 billion under a budget bill approved Wednesday by the Legislature.
 The Legislature also has endorsed more than $1 billion in direct, one-time spending on infrastructure that reduces expenses associated with borrowing money to pay for construction.